 - Coast to Coast—Robert Blake/Dyan Cannon Bandit-style

-- The Georgia Peaches—Dirk Benedict is the Bandit
+- The Georgia Peaches—Dirk Benedict is the Bandit/failed TV movie-to-series pilot

 - Hard Country—Jan Michael Vincent is the Urban Cowboy